Smart growth principles

-Smart Growth Vermont has identified ten smart growth principles.
-These principles relate to how communities should plan for their future, and reinforce those plans through public policy and community engagement.
+These ten principles, identified by Smart Growth Vermont, relate to how communities should plan for their future, and reinforce those plans through public policy and community engagement.
 Integrating these principles into community planning and development requires careful consideration.
 Key considerations include:

 1. Plan development so as to maintain the historic settlement pattern of compact village and urban centers separated by rural countryside.

 Sustaining our traditional settlement patterns allows for the efficient use of land, infrastructure, and resources.
 By targeting new growth into our existing centers, we invest in old neighborhoods first and reduce the fragmentation of our open space.
 Some ways to accomplish this include: